rhatdan/oci-register-machine/oci-register-machine.1.md

 After starting an OCI container, the container will be listed with the `machinectl`.
 The machine name will be the container ID.
 Machinectl will then be able to manage the container.
 When container exits, the oci-register-machine will remove the instance from machinectl.

+## Config File

+**/etc/oci-register-machine.conf**

+Disable oci-register-machine by setting the `disabled` field to true.

-You can disable this service by editing the /etc/oci-register-machine.conf file and setting the disabled field to true.
+Setup service to not fail if it can not register a container by setting the `permissive` field to true.

 ## EXAMPLES